zhullyb/monyhar/monyhar/testing/libfuzzer/libprotobuf-mutator.md

 ```

 And with that we have completed writing a libprotobuf-mutator fuzz target for
-Chromium code that accepts protobufs.
+Monyhar code that accepts protobufs.

 ## Write a grammar-based fuzzer with libprotobuf-mutator